nikothomas/ctdfjorder/README.md

 If you want to enable map plotting at the end of the pipeline you'll need a default token from [MapBox](https://www.mapbox.com).

 ## Usage

-CTDFjorder provides a command-line interface (CLI) for processing and analyzing CTD data in addition to serving as a library for other bio-informaticians.
-A tutorial has been setup [here](https://nikothomas.github.io/ctdfjorder/Getting%20Started.html).
+CTDFjorder provides a command-line interface (CLI) for processing and analyzing CTD data in addition to serving as a python library.
+A tutorial has been setup [here](https://nikothomas.github.io/ctdfjorder/Getting%20Started.html) for running the CLI.

 ## Contributing